Suryanshu2006/Ecommerce-Follow-Along/README.md

 # Milestone 7
 *Created **Login Endpoint** to accept user credentials.
 *Used **bcrypt** to hash the password and **compared** with stored password.

+# Milestone 8
+*Created the **card component** and Design a reusable card component with props for product details.
+*Design the **homepage layout** and Set up a grid layout or flexbox for displaying multiple cards neatly.